blizzy312/hidden_navigation/README.md

 # Hidden navigation
 This repository contains source code for hidden navigation with simple animation.
-This application is inspired by [Fluttery](https://www.youtube.com/watch?v=6CEjnCVdgRM), but I decided to make similar one with a Bloc state manager, that I persanally believe is easier to implement, at least in this case.
+This application is inspired by [Fluttery](https://www.youtube.com/watch?v=6CEjnCVdgRM), but I decided to make similar one with a [Bloc](https://pub.dev/packages/bloc) state manager, that I personally believe is easier to implement, at least in this case.

 ## Installation